Important Note The assignments in this course are obligatory

 - If someone takes a picture of a hand-writing solution, he/she should make sure the outcome is legibly: what the assistant cannot read he/she cannot grade!

-How to submit?The course will use the Fire system to administrate the submissions.
+How to submit?The course will use (a new version of) the Fire system to administrate the submissions.

 Fire Account: In order to submit the assignments each student MUST open an account in Fire: click on "register as a student" and fill in the requested information.
 One MUST supply the personal number!